elVictoret/Algorithmic-trading/README.md

 # Algorithmic-trading
 Final project for my Master's degree in Industrial Engineering

+Hope to get a good mark!!